As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn More.

 Saved the best for last!
 Harvey spends a great amount of time talking about how to raise your flock self-sufficiently.
 Can I take a break here and recommend that if you get the book to get a paper version, not a Kindle?
 If you are unable to get an Internet connection or your phone’s battery is dead and you need to harvest a rooster are you going to just guess?
 It doesn’t have to be this book, but this book is excellent in every regard.

 Have you ever idealized the dream of a flock being somewhat self-sufficient in feeding?
 Harvey’s grandmother allowed her layers to roam her entire 100-acre farm and they foraged for nearly all their own food.
 I won’t be doing that, but that idea of ‘closing the loop’ is a big motivator for wanting chickens.
 My in-sink food disposal never gets used anymore.
-I grab every carrot peel, apple core (pop out the arsenic seeds), crushed egg shell and leftover glob of oatmeal.
+I grab every carrot peel, apple core, crushed egg shell and leftover glob of oatmeal.
 They all go to the coop as ‘chicken snacks’.
-My feed bill is less than $6/month but Harvey could take it to $0 even if I had a bigger flock.
+My feed bill is less than $6/month but Harvey could take it to $0.
 I’m inspired.